 This financing mechanism will fund local, non-sovereign entities (enterprises and organizations) in efforts to support business start-ups and promote innovation through entrepreneurship, while simultaneously advancing citizen advocacy for greater accountability and integrity.

 The Phil-Am Fund is a $24 million, five-year project under the Partnership for Growth (PFG), a bilateral initiative through which the U.S. Government and the government of the Philippines work together to improve economic growth and development in the Philippines.

-The Phil-Am Fund will provide seed grants to local, non-sovereign entities (enterprises and organizations) that support inclusive, sustainable growth by contributing to five broad categories: 1) enterprise development and entrepreneurship, 2) governance and transparency initiatives, 3) counter trafficking in persons, 4) education innovation challenge grants, and 5) biodiversity conservation.
+The Phil-Am Fund Project will issue sub-grants that support inclusive, sustainable growth by contributing to five broad categories: 1) enterprise development, 2) governance, 3) counter trafficking in persons, 4) education innovation challenge grants, and 5) biodiversity conservation.

 WHO IS ELIGIBLE TO APPLY?

 To finance local activities that support broad-based, inclusive, and sustainable growth in the Philippines

 - Promote new business and entrepreneurship

 - Combating ‘Last Mile’ challenges to literacy through use of technology

 - Promote biodiversity conservation and improve natural resource and environmental management; and